Dropping Standardized Testing for Admissions Trades Off Information and Access: Introduction

-Supporters of testing argue that it is ``a systematic means of collecting information,'' and so helps decision-making when used appropriately~\citep{phelps2005defending}.
-Some supporters claim that tests actually \textit{help} schools evaluate under-represented minorities; in the absence of standardized testing, ``a capable student from a little-known school in the South Bronx may be more challenging to evaluate,'' further benefiting students from privileged -- and historically familiar -- backgrounds~\citep{bellafante_2020}.
-A report released by University of California further states that test scores are more accurate for minority groups, and ``that consideration of test scores allows greater precision when selecting from [under-represented minority] populations''~\citep{berkeleyreport}. {Other application components such as recommendation letters~\citep{dutt2016gender} and application essays~\citep{alvero_21} may also be unreliable.}\footnote{{For example, letter writers use different language to describe women and other under-represented groups, giving weaker recommendations~\citep{dutt2016gender}, and application essays have a stronger correlation to reported household income than do SAT scores~\citep{alvero_21} (although they are not necessarily differentially scored).}} A school that does not consider test scores must rely more heavily on these components.
+On the other hand, supporters of testing argue that it is ``a systematic means of collecting information,'' thereby contributing to decision-making when used appropriately~\citep{phelps2005defending}.
+Some supporters claim that tests actually \textit{help} schools evaluate under-represented minorities; in the absence of standardized testing, ``a capable student from a little-known school in the South Bronx may be more challenging to evaluate,'' further benefiting students from privileged---and historically familiar---backgrounds~\citep{bellafante_2020}.
+A report released by University of California explicitly uses the language of precision and predictive power of test scores compared to other features: ``The predictive power of the standardized test scores is higher for those student groups who are under-represented [\dots] Thus, consideration of test scores allows campuses to select those students from under-represented groups who are more likely to earn higher grades and to graduate on time [\dots] One implication is that consideration of test scores allows greater precision when selecting from [under-represented minority] populations''~\citep{berkeleyreport}.
+MIT in 2022 reinstated the SAT, highlighting that their ``research shows standardized tests help us better assess the academic preparedness of all applicants, and also help us identify socioeconomically disadvantaged students who lack access to advanced coursework or other enrichment opportunities that would otherwise demonstrate their readiness'' \citep{mit2022}. {Other application components such as recommendation letters~\citep{dutt2016gender} and application essays~\citep{alvero_21} may also be unreliable.}\footnote{{For example, letter writers use different language to describe women and other under-represented groups, giving weaker recommendations~\citep{dutt2016gender}, and application essays have a stronger correlation to reported household income than do SAT scores~\citep{alvero_21} (although they are not necessarily differentially scored).}} A school that does not consider test scores must rely more heavily on these components.